Here are some of our most commonly asked questions. Contact us if you would like to learn more.

 Absolutely!
 Pilates is for everybody.
 The use of the spring resistance means that we can control the challenge point for all different body types.
-Whether you are short or tall, flexible or inflexible, male or female the method will work for you.
+Whether you are short or tall, flexible or inflexible, non-binary, male or female the method will work for you.

 So how do I get started?

 All new clients to Pilates on George begin with an initial consultation.
 We use this appointment to find out more about you so that we can give you the type of workout that suits your needs.
 Your lifestyle, interests, exercise history and goals are all important factors.
 We pride ourselves on teaching the whole person as they are that day, in every session.
 The initial consultation allows us time to understand your learning style and observe the way your body responds to the movements and the apparatus.
 If you are managing a chronic condition or recovering from an injury, the initial consultation also gives you an opportunity to ask questions and make sure you feel comfortable.

 I’ve done Pilates Before (do I still have to do an initial consultation?)

 We still ask that you attend the initial consultation.
 This will give you an opportunity to redefine your goals and ensure that we are on the same page to offer you the experience you’re looking for.
 Treat yourself to 100% of the attention and enjoy the opportunity to have a premium experience.
 Get to know our equipment and ensure we know what you need.
 Don’t worry- you’ll still get a great workout!

 Pilates On George is a collaborative space where we work together to help your body function as efficiently as possible to achieve your goals.

 Each session (including the initial consultation) last for one hour.

 Please wear something comfortable and easy to move in for your sessions.
 If you are not fond of tights, consider your underwear carefully.
 Please avoid wearing shorts or tights with zippers on the back.
 We ask that all clients wear non-slip socks during their sessions.
 These are available for sale at the studio.